 There is a possibility that you might want to retain some of the key players from the old team.
-This is not a guarantee that they hold all the key information for a smooth transition.
+However, this is not a guarantee that they will hold all the key information for a smooth transition.
 They can be responsible for some form of continuity and vital information transfer between the teams, but the project owner should be the main facilitator of the transition.

 As a project owner, you must avoid any friction between the old and new teams, coordinate the tasks, avoid time lag in resolving tasks, and some other issues.

 Even though some of the old team members will not be changed, they may be redundant in the transition process.
-However, they could share some experience and can be a good reference call for some quick consultations.
-Anyway, don’t bother them with anything you can do yourself.
+However, they could still share some experience and can be a good reference call for some quick consultations.
+Either way, don’t bother them with anything you can do yourself.

 Handing over “The Transition State”

-Having considered all that we have mentioned and discussed above you need to coordinate the final transition from the old to new team facilitating the process to be smooth and easy.
-You might want to consider the following:
+Having considered all that we have mentioned and discussed above you need to coordinate the final transition from the old team to new team.
+Hence, you might want to consider the following:

 All source codes must be in a main repository.
 Knowledge of the current state of the code and what has been deployed is essential.
 It will help you avoid duplicate work, bugs, and other bottlenecks.
 A list of defects and bugs should be handy.

-Set targets and goals for the new team so they know your expectations and be on the same page with you, assumption can be a fatal error in this case.
+Set targets and goals for the new team so they know your expectations and be on the same page with you, assumptions can be a fatal error in this case.

 Make sure you give the new team some time for project investigation, code review, and testing.
 Don’t expect them to write a new code immediately.
 This short onboarding will help to avoid many pitfalls in the future.

-Manage the new developers with patience, great applications are not built overnight.
-Be generous with the needs of the project including positive emotions and support, avoid mounting unnecessary pressure.
+Manage the new developers with patience.
+Great applications are not built overnight.
+Be generous with the needs of the project including positive emotions and support while avoiding mounting unnecessary pressure.

 Final Key Points for Project Handoff

 Avoid anxiety and fear of failure by making proper planning as you acquire a very good knowledge of your product.
-You should motivate your new developers to adhere to high standards.
+Additionally, don’t forget to motivate your new developers to adhere to high standards.
 Have it in mind that your intention for a perfect transition is to save time, efforts, resources, and finance.

-Once again let’s go over the highlights of what matters most when transiting a software project:
+Once again, let’s go over the highlights of what matters most when transitioning a software project: